Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 If the version given is not supported by the server, the server MUST reply `505 RSVP Version Not Supported` and MUST NOT carry out the command.

+### Path

+Some verbs take an argument, called a "path".
+Depending on the implementation, this value MAY:

+* Be case-sensitive
+* Be expressed in a hierarchical structure with elements separated by `/`
+* Contain whitespace

+However, the path MUST NOT contain the line-break character.

 ### Options

+Some verbs take additional arguments, expressed as key-value pairs, called "options".
+Implementations MAY also define how options are used.
+For instance, though the `SUGGEST` verb has no protocol-defined options, a Plugin might care about why a citizen chose that location for future use, and so a `Why` option can be provided.

 ### Verbs